connormack/Car-Park-Finder/docs/testing.md

 - (UC2T1) E2E test - testing the correct amount of car parks (57) displayed on the map.

 ### UC3: Find nearest free of charge car park in Bristol.
+For this use-case, one unit and two end-to-end tests performed.
+The file of the unit test (test2.js) can be found in the 'test' folder of the main file directory.
+In order to run 'UC3 - check view engine' unit test, it is required to install Mocha test framework as a development dependency.
 - (UC3 - check view engine) unit test verifies that the application uses the appropriate view engine.
 - (UC3T1) E2E test
 - (UC3T2) E2E test